Grassroots Voices Empowering young women leaders making an impact in their communities

 Sana Askari is the Founder of Esheel Stitching Circle (ESC), a nonprofit initiative that empowers Hazara Afghan women living in Afghanistan and refugee settlements in Pakistan by providing them gainful employment and income as they utilize their handiwork skills in making hand embroideries.
 Askari’s support extends beyond employment opportunities.
 She actively engages with Afghan women, offering not just financial aid, but also vital emotional support.
 She recently initiated fundraising for a 20-year-old ESC employee who, after losing one kidney, could not afford her medical expenses.

-Private: Jehan Idsassi
+Jehan Idsassi

 2023 Fellow, Executive Director, STEM Up

-representation in the fields of Science, Technology, Engineering, and Mathematics (STEM).
-Founded and led by Jehan Idsassi, the organization’s Executive Director, STEM Up focuses on providing educational resources and support to young girls in underserved communities, with a global perspective.
-STEM Up’s mission is to advocate for equitable access to STEM education and to empower girls with the tools and materials they need to excel in these fields, all while addressing critical global issues such as climate change and financial literacy.
+STEM Up, is an organization dedicated to promoting gender diversity and representation in the fields of Science, Technology, Engineering, and Mathematics (STEM).
+Founded by Jehan Idsassi, STEM Up focuses on providing educational resources and support to young girls in underserved communities, with a global perspective.
+STEM Up’s mission is to advocate for equitable female representation in STEM.
+Under her leadership, STEM Up hosted a virtual summer program in the summer of 2023 which allowed registered participants to learn more about the importance of advocating for female representation in STEM, particularly in underrepresented and minority groups.

 Olivia Storz